heathermiller/wwwheathermiller/blog/_posts/2018-04-01-launching-a-spark-cluster-part-2.md

 In this short guide, we'll walk through how to run modest Spark jobs on a cluster.
 We'll do this in 2 parts:

-- **Part 1:** (the [previous guide]({{ site.baseurl }}/blog/launching-a-spark-cluster-part-1.html)) We'll cover how to start up a Spark cluster using the flintrock command-line tool, and we'll run a simple word count example using the `spark-shell`, Spark's interactive REPL.
+- **Part 1:** (the [previous guide]({{ site.baseurl }}/blog/launching-a-spark-cluster-part-1.html)) We'll cover how to start up a Spark cluster using the Flintrock command-line tool, and we'll run a simple word count example using the `spark-shell`, Spark's interactive REPL.
 - **Part 2:** (this guide) We'll connect our Spark job to an S3 bucket, add a simple library dependency, and we'll develop the job in a normal IDE, using `spark-submit` to submit our job and its dependencies to the cluster, without invoking the spark-shell.

 In this guide, we assume you're developing a Spark application in your regular